A Tale of a Young Golfer and a Dragon

 By Ajax Minor

-Not so long ago, the Monterey Peninsula Country Club had its stationery and its golf shirts and golf hats, and even the sign at the club entrance, emblazoned with a pair of pinecones.
-Logical, of course, since the Monterey pine is a very common, though not terribly attractive, species of conifer on the Peninsula where the Country Club sits, with its two magnificent golf courses.
+Not so long ago, a Golf Club on the Monterey Peninsula had its stationery and its golf shirts and golf hats, and even the sign at the club entrance, emblazoned with a pair of pinecones.
+Logical, of course, since the Monterey pine is a very common, though not terribly attractive, species of conifer on the Peninsula where the Golf Club sits, with its two magnificent golf courses.
 Well, the pinecones were retired.
 Here’s how it happened.

 One morning, Wanda was out in the garden saying ‘Good Morning!’ to the flowers.
 It was chilly, as it usually is in the mornings on the Peninsula, so Wanda was wearing her light pink, cardigan sweater.
 Pink was Wanda’s favorite color, by the way.
 It was early springtime, and so the sun was shining through a thin, chalky mist, not the dense fog that obscured it during the summer.
 Of course, except for the months of July and August, it was always springtime on the Peninsula.
 Her parents were having their coffee in the living room, which faced the garden, and watching her wandering about.

 “Bowers of flowers bloom in the Spring”, Wanda’s mother said softly, the words surfing atop a light melody.

 “Oh, I was just thinking about the profusion of flora here.
 Something is always blooming!”

 “Odd?
 I wouldn’t call it odd.
 Exotic, maybe.
 Yes, Bill, that’s it!
 California is exotic.
 The terrain is exotic___”

 “No, I don’t mean the flowers, though I agree that the whole damned state is unusual.
 I meant Wanda.
 Isn’t it odd, her going around speaking to the plants every day?”
 Bill said.